Interviewed by: Kevin Brandon (02/02/17)

 Prior to Philly, you spent time in Gabon and Washington DC.
 How did you end up in those places and what kind of takeaways do you have from that time in your life?

-I went to college in DC and stayed afterwards to work at a start-up my friends founded.
+I went to college in DC and stayed afterward to work at a start-up my friends founded.
 Before coming to Philly, I lived there for a couple of years while I worked at the Center for Global Development.
 I loved living there and miss some aspects of life there.
 I learned a lot about public policy and met most of my closest friends while I lived there.
 The running routes are top-notch.
 Running past the monuments at dawn never gets old.
 Luckily, my family and most of my extended family still live in the DC area.

 I spent a year in Gabon as part of a fellowship I was doing.
 I worked for a large agribusiness on their social and environmental policy.
 I’d love to work in international development again, although it was tough to be far away from family for that long.
 One of my favorite things about running in Gabon was that whenever you would cross paths with another runner, you both would make eye contact and quickly clap your hands twice to encourage the other person.